-From Schiphol Airport, the simplest option is to use bus 300 (direction Bijlmer Arena) to stop Amstelveen, Busstation and change here to bus 358 (direction Kudelstraat via Amstelveen).
-Traveling time is just over half an hour.
+From Schiphol Airport, the simplest option is to use bus 300 (direction Bijlmer Arena) to stop Amstelveen, Busstation, and change here to bus 357 or 358 (direction Aalsmeer Hortensiaplain).
+Traveling time is around 45 minutes.

 Use 9292 for live timetables for all public transportation options in The Netherlands.
 For more options from Schiphol, check the walking maps at bus changes, as some stops are in different streets!
 Bus 300 is the simplest option.

 Day-Trip Tours to Visit Aalsmeer Flower Auction

 The Aalsmeer flower auction is a good excursion trip and due to the early start combines well with any day-trip schedule taking visitors south of Amsterdam to for example Keukenhof, Avifauna bird park, Gouda, Kinderdijk or Utrecht.
 FloriWorld next to the auction venue is a new attraction, where visitors usually spend an hour or two.
-Aalsmeer is also a great sight to see if on a long early morning stopover at Schiphol Airport.
+Aalsmeer is also a great option if on a long early morning stopover at Schiphol Airport.
 Some day trips, e.g. Get Your Guide, include Aalsmeer in excursions to other destinations in The Netherlands.